turambar173/indigo-lbtda-onedata/README.md

 The flexibility of Onedata can provide storage solutions suitable for LBT requirements.
-We just need two spaces, a INAF space supported by a Oneprovider in Trieste a LBTB space supporter by a Oneprovider in Heidelberg.
+We just need two spaces, a INAF space supported by a Oneprovider in Trieste and a LBTB space supporter by a Oneprovider in Heidelberg.

-In this tutorial we are not going to create a fully operative distributed archive, but it is just a collection of examples to show the main Onedata features to create user, upload data and metadata, manage access and everything useful to create a distributed archive.
+In this tutorial we are not going to create a fully operative distributed archive, but it is just a collection of examples to mimic the real configuration in order to show the main Onedata features to create user, upload data and metadata, manage access and everything useful to create a distributed archive.